tue-mps/damiirl/README.md

 # DAMIIRL

-This repository is the implimention the paper:
+This repository is the implimention of the paper:

 **Deep Adaptive Multi-Intention Inverse Reinforcement Learning</a>**
 <br>